thinkst/canarytokens-docs/docs/guide/sql-server-token.md

 ## Creating the Canarytoken

-Create a Canarytoken by choosing "SQL Server" from the Canarytoken's list.
+Create a Canarytoken by choosing "SQL Server" from the Canarytokens list.

 Leave a reasonable comment to remind yourself where you will deploy the Canarytoken.